Rome: Back-Street Riches

 Rick: I love to imagine how people must have lived here.

-Michaela: Yes, in apartments it can be easily up to five stories high.
-They had no kitchens, no plumbing, and no heating, so they used the apartments like tents at a camping site just to sleep.
+Francesca: Yes, in apartments that can be easily up to five stories high.
+They had no kitchens, no plumbing, and no heating, so they used these apartments like tents at a camping site just to sleep.

 Rick: No kitchens?